News Highlights

 April, 2008 - Archbishop Desmond Tutu, winner of the 1984 Nobel Peace Prize, endorsed The Forgiveness Project (London, UK).
 Anne Marie's story is featured on this website.

-April, 2008 - Stories of Forgiveness: Anne Marie Hagan was profiled on the SoulCircle website, from Centurion, South Africa.
+April, 2008 - Stories of Forgiveness: Anne Marie Hagan was profiled by SoulCircle, Centurion, South Africa.

-March, 2008 -Forgiveness: Stories For Our Time was made available on DVD in Canada through the National Film Board.
+March, 2008 - Forgiveness: Stories For Our Time was released on DVD in Canada through the National Film Board.
 You can order it here.

 April 27, 2007 - Forgiveness: Stories For Our Time, was honoured at Hot Docs: Canadian International Documentary Festival in Toronto, ON, where it was named "Best Mid-Length Documentary" for Canadian and international films.
 It was written and directed by Canadian filmmaker Johanna Lunn (Wild East Productions Inc.), and was a co-production of the National Film Board of Canada.